kinecosystem/kin-website-docs/docs/how-it-works.md

 This section describes how the whole system works.
 It also includes the initial setup the developer has to carry out in order to create a fully functioning Kin-enabled app.
 ## Initial Setup
 The initial setup of a Kin app to be performed by the developer comprises the following steps:
-1. Registration with Kin and obtaining an appID
+1. Registration with Kin and obtaining an [appID](https://docs.kin.org/terms-and-concepts#appid)
 2. Implementing the Client Kin SDK
 3. Implementing the Backend Server Kin SDK
 4. Creating client (local) accounts for existing users
 5. Creating a blockchain account for each user
 ### Registration with Kin and Obtaining an appID
-The developer registers with Kin (see https://kinchallenge.devpost.com/) and uses the Keypair Generator service for generating a keypair (see https://laboratory.kin.org).
+The developer has to register with Kin and to use the Keypair Generator service for generating a [keypair](https://docs.kin.org/terms-and-concepts#keypair) (see https://laboratory.kin.org).
 He then sends the public key of the keypair to Kin.

 Kin sends the developer an appID.
 Also, using the public key as an identifier, Kin creates a blockchain account for the developer, linked to the same appID.
 Later, after the developer implements Kin SDKs, this blockchain account will become his [operational account](https://docs.kin.org/terms-and-concepts#account-operational).